- Marquette, Jacques

 Against the tradition and rule of the Jesuits who consider it acceptable and safe to become a bishop only in poor and difficult mission territories, made a bishop by Pope John Paul II.
 He was appointed Archbishop of Milan and soon thereafter named cardinal.
 He distinguished himself as a good pastor and preacher and able administrator of the huge Milan archdiocese.

-On November 16, 1989, shortly after 1:00 a.m., six Jesuit priests at the Universidad Centroamericana "José Simeón Cañas" (UCA) were assassinated along with their housekeeper and her daughter by the Atlacatl commando unit of the Salvadoran military.
+On November 16, 1989, shortly after 1:00 a.m., six Jesuit priests at the Universidad Centroamericana "José Simeón Cañas" (UCA) were assassinated-- along with the housekeeper from a nearby Jesuit seminary and her daughter who had sought refuge with them--by the U.S.-trained Atlacatl commando unit of the Salvadoran military.

 Those killed in the attack were:

-- Segundo Montes, 56, a sociology professor and Jesuit priest who did work on Salvadoran refugees in the United States
+- Segundo Montes, 56, sociology professor and prolific scholar, founded the UCA’s Human Rights Institute and headed the research project on Salvadoran refugees in the U.S.

 The UCA Jesuits had been vocal advocates of social change in El Salvador.
 For this reason, the Salvadoran military considered the priests to be "intellectual godfathers" of the FMLN guerilla movement and therefore a threat to the government.